 Profile ( less )

-Direct beneficiaries per year: Support for Families reaches families and professionals throughout San Francisco.
+Direct beneficiaries per year: thousands of families and professionals throughout San Francisco.
 700-800 families benefit from individual assistance each year; 2,000 families and professionals benefit from our workshops, trainings, and clinics.

 Geographic areas served: San Francisco

-Programs: Support for Families offers a phone line, a drop-in resource center, resource library, toy loan, quarterly newsletter, support groups, parent mentors, workshops and trainings, mental health short-term counseling and referral, Assistive Technology resource information, and family social events.
+Programs: a Warmline, drop-in resource center, resource library, toy loan, quarterly newsletter, support groups, parent mentors, workshops and trainings, mental health short-term counseling and referral, Assistive Technology resources, and family social events.
 All services are free of charge.
 Assistance in English, Spanish, and Cantonese is available.
 We also offer information and educational services to professionals and actively collaborate with other organizations to help develop a more coordinated, family-friendly network of services for children and families.
-In a typical year more than 500 new families will receive intake consultations; thousands more receive help through support groups, workshops, our annual resource conference, the newsletter and website.
+In a typical year more than 700 new families will receive intake consultations; thousands more receive help through support groups, workshops, our annual resource conference, the newsletter and website.
 We are based in San Francisco but also are part of collaborations that serve families throughout California.

 The purpose of Support for Families is to ensure that families of children with any kind of disability or special health care need have the knowledge and support to make informed choices that enhance their children''s development and well being.
 Through fostering partnership among families, professionals and the community our children can flourish.